aymenfurter/Self-Determining-Agents/README.md

 - **Few-Shot Learning:** Uses CLIP embeddings to match current game screenshots with relevant examples from the "examples" directory for context.
 - **Environment Description:** AI describes surroundings (up, down, left, right) to understand the environment better.
 - **Structured Output:** Utilizes function calling to provide environment descriptions and actions, converting them into JSON for game control.
-- **SkyEmu:** Interacts with the game emulator using a REST API for key presses and screen retrieval.
+- **Game Interaction:** Interacts with the game using a REST API for key presses and screen retrieval.
 - **Reasoning Loop:** [`GameBridge`](./game_bridge.py) manages the reasoning loop, providing the last 3 game states for planning the next action.

 ## Running the Project